nickrosh/Tech_Notes/Data Structures & Algorithms/Patterns/Graph Patterns.md

 Don't forget that when you load into a min heap, the value being minimized needs to go first.
 This is important in Djikstra's because you are usually loading multiple values into the min heap.
 The [Time Complexity](../Time%20&%20Space%20Complexity.md) is E times the log of E. As E is the same as V squared, this means the log of E is asymptotically the same as the log of V, thus the complexity is $O(E\log{V})$.

+#### Bellman-Ford

+Bellman-Ford is another shortest path algorithm similar to Djikstra's.
+You initiate a map of every node with an initial value of infinity, and the starting node itself to zero.
+This map represents the cost of going from the starting node to every other node.
+Begin [Breadth First Search](../Algorithms/Breadth%20First%20Search.md) at the starting node, until you exhaust all neighbors.
+For every neighbor in the BFS, compute the weight to go to that neighbor from the starting point you set and replace infinity with whatever value is found.
+When you have a path that is shorter than an existing one, you may replace it.
+The benefit to Bellman-Ford over Dijkstra is that it uses classic BFS and is thus computed in discrete steps.
+This works very well with questions like "Find Cheapest Price" where you can only use paths that are K maximum edges from the starting node.

 ## Minimum Spanning Tree